joinnextblock/protocol-attn/CODE_REVIEW_REPORT.md

    - Package READMEs have examples but no end-to-end examples
    - **Recommendation:** Create root-level examples directory with sample marketplace implementations

-2. **No Shared Test Utilities**
-   - Each package manages its own test fixtures and mocks
-   - Some duplication in test utilities (WebSocket mocks)
-   - **Recommendation:** Consider shared test utilities for protocol validation

 ---

 ## 2. Code Quality